ManifoldScholar/manifold-docs/_docs/writing/rights.md

 ### List of Material

-Along with the gratned permissions, provide a detailed list of all materials in your submission that you are not responsible for creating or for which you assigned rights to another party, along with the location or publication information for each.
+Along with the granted permissions, provide a detailed list of all materials in your submission that you are not responsible for creating or for which you assigned rights to another party, along with the location or publication information for each.